gazebosim/docs/dome/install_windows.md

 The remaining packages currently have an [outstanding ticket](https://github.com/conda-forge/staged-recipes/issues/13551), and will not be supported until they are added to the `conda-forge` feedstock.

-Additionally, command line tools, the DART physics engine, and tests are not currently supported in Windows.
+Additionally, command line tools, the DART physics engine, and some tests are not currently supported in Windows.

 In order to use `conda-forge`, you will need to
 1. Install a [Conda package management system](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html).